krajzeg/september/README.md

 Your `python` should be Python 3.x.
 If you want to build under Windows, you will need MinGW to compile the interpreter.

+## Read more

+More information about the language can be found on my [blog](http://wasyl.eu/tags/september/), where I intend to post rationales, updates and generally interesting stuff on the language.